achrovisual/hl-rpi/services/smart_home/README.md

 ### Scrypted
 Scrypted is an open-source video integration platform that allows exposing of unsupported cameras to Apple HomeKit with support for HomeKit Secure Video (HKSV).

+If you experience problems with your Scrypted configuration not persisting, verify the permissions of the mounted directories and files.
+The mounted volume and its contents must be owned by the user and group that Scrypted runs under, granting it the required read and write permissions.

 ## Deploying the services

 ## Set the environment file